nvim-neorg/neorg/README.md

 With the above `run` key set, every time you update Neorg the internal parsers will also be updated to the correct revision.

-### Troubleshooting Treesitter
-- Not using packer?
-Make sure that Neorg's `setup()` gets called after `nvim-treesitter`'s setup.
-- If on MacOS, ensure that the `CC` environment variable points to a compiler that has C++11 support.
-  You can run Neovim like so: `CC=/path/to/newer/compiler nvim -c "TSInstallSync norg"` in your shell of choice to install the Neorg parser with a newer compiler.
-You may also want to export the `CC` variable in general:
-  `export CC=/path/to/newer/compiler`.
-  See more information here: [#74 comment](https://github.com/nvim-neorg/neorg/issues/74#issuecomment-906627223)
-  See also [#888 comment](https://github.com/nvim-neorg/neorg/discussions/888#discussioncomment-5953479) for configuring `nvim-treesitter` to use a specific compiler.

 ## 📦 Setup

 You've got the basic stuff out the way now, but wait!
 That's not all.
 You've installed Neorg - great!
 Now you have to configure it.